skb4547/TJ-Tasks-2022/README.md

 *   For **second year** students, minimum eligibility for offline interviews are **5 points**.
 *   For **third year** students, minimum eligibility for offline interviews are **7 points**.

-#### **Tasks Submission guide:**

-*The submissions of the tasks are valid only through a submission made on github.*
-You need to create a github repository in this format :
-*   Name of the repository - **TJ-Tasks-2022-&lt;Your\_Name&gt;**
-*   You should have a compulsory **Readme.md** file describing your approach, algorithm, etc.
-*   In that **Readme.md** file, you should attach the screenshots of your final outputs of the questions/websites/app/results along with the approach as mentioned in the previous point.

 #### **Resources:**